Spoiler alert: The whole movie.

 A fish swims up to another fish and asks which way the ocean is.
 The second fish is appalled.
 “This is the ocean!” he replies.
 “No,” says the former fish, “This is just water.”

 We can easily miss our dreams even when we’re still living them.
 Just how Joe realizes that he is living his dream just by living, it could be through teaching music, or through preforming.

 How can you use Neptune in your chart?
 In what ways does it give you illusions or disillusions about the areas of life it’s in?
 How did it make things clear for you or push you to strive for greater goals?

 What will you do with your dream?
 How will you use it?
 How do you use your dream or chase it in your everyday life?
 Just some things to think about how Neptune manifests itself in your chart.

 I hope this helped in your astrology studies!
-To get a weekly recap of all things astrology, you can sign up for the newsletter down below.
+To get a recap on all things astrology, you can sign up for the newsletter down below.
 I’d love to hear what you thought, and what you’d like to be covered next!
 Best wishes!